-After a faculty member has agreed to supervise a student's thesis project (and after the selection of the advisor has been approved by the director of PSP, if the advisor is a non-PSP core faculty member), the student starts developing a proposal in consultation with the advisor.
+After a faculty member has agreed to supervise a student's thesis project (and after the selection of the advisor has been approved by the PSP director, if the advisor is a non-PSP core faculty member), the student starts developing a proposal in consultation with the advisor.
 The thesis proposal describes the proposed research project in detail.
-The proposal should follow the thesis format specified by the College of Graduate Studies, and, with the exception of a section presenting actual results, should contain all sections required for the final thesis (e.g., front page, abstract, table of contents, etc.; for details, see http://www.csuohio.edu/gradcollege/students/thesis/thesis.html).
+The proposal should follow the thesis format specified by the College of Graduate Studies, and, with the exception of a section presenting actual results, should contain all sections required for the final thesis (e.g., front page, abstract, table of contents, etc.; for details, see https://graduate-studies).
 Instead of a section describing results, to allow the thesis committee to fully evaluate the quality of the proposed research, the proposal should contain well-justified hypotheses and a detailed plan for data analysis.
 For a general writing style, the proposal should follow a specific standardized style appropriate for the area of proposed research (e.g., APA style).